 Here’s your course of action:

 - Get the reason you were turned down.
 The lender should have given you an “adverse action”letter explaining why your application was denied.

 - Assuming that you can’t quickly and easily fix the issue, contact more lenders.
 Explain what the problem was, for example, your FICO is 630 but the lender has a minimum score of 640 for FHA loans.

 - Find lenders that do not apply overlays that affect you.
 These are likely to be non-bank mortgage lenders.

 - Get quotes from these nice non-bank lenders, and apply with one offering a good deal.

 If even the non-bank lenders won’t approve you, your next step is to improve your credit, pay off debt, shop for a less-expensive house or look for non-prime financing.

 What are today’s mortgage rates?

 Current mortgage rates for banks and non-banks are extremely low.
 Political and economic uncertainty has kept investors in bonds and mortgage-backed securities, causing interest rates to stay down.

-To find your best deal, contact several competing mortgage lenders and compare their offers before applying.Click to see today's rates (Sep 23rd, 2017)
+To find your best deal, contact several competing mortgage lenders and compare their offers before applying.Verify your home buying eligibility (Sep 21st, 2020)